Native Linux Microcontainers

 rnx job status [flags] <job-uuid> # Get job status

-rnx job status --workflow <workflow-uuid> # Get workflow status
+rnx workflow status <workflow-uuid> # Get workflow status

-rnx job status --workflow --detail <workflow-uuid> # Get workflow status with YAML content
+rnx workflow status --detail <workflow-uuid> # Get workflow status with YAML content

 Job Status